 Is Ancestry Taking Longer To Process DNA Due To Covid?

-The processing time has not appeared to increase due to the current Covid situation.
-Customers are reporting a similar turnaround through 2020 as I’ve seen through 2019.
+Up to December 2020, the processing time had not appeared to increase due to the current Covid situation.
+Customers reported a similar turnaround through 2020 as I’ve seen through 2019.

 One customer reported on social media that she asked Ancestry Support if there would be a delay to her DNA results due to lockdown or isolation periods.
 She posted this answer: